 Senior Managers for the purpose of this disclosure include the CEO, the Executive Committee (EXCO) and Responsible Persons.
-There are currently 9 active employees within this group.
-The total number of employees within this group across the whole of 2015 was 11; however two have since left employment with IBAL (one of these being replaced).
+There are currently 8 active employees within this group.
+The total number of employees within this group across the whole of 2016 was 13; however five have since left employment with IBAL (two of these being replaced).

-Material risk takers are defined as persons included in an ADI's Remuneration Policy under paragraph 48(c) of CPS 510 as well as other persons for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of the regulated institution.
+Material risk takers refers to persons included in an ADI's Remuneration Policy under CPS 510, being those persons for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of the institution..
 There are no employees outside of the senior management group that are considered material risk takers based on this definition.
 IBAL's material risk takers are included within the senior manager category of this disclosure.